jeraldrich/blog/docs/python_go_future.rst

 There are no classes in Go.
 This might seem crazy for an enterprise ready language, but this is by language design choice, not language immaturity.

 Instead of classes in Go, you have interfaces and structs.
 Structs are collections of strongly declared types, which can also include interfaces.
-Interfaces are a collection of structs or methods.
+Interfaces are a collection of structs or a method doing one thing.

 Go by design, encourages a composition pattern approach to object oriented programming rather than an elegant class inheritance hierarchy.